ajwills72/rminr/docs/README.md

 ## Absolute Beginners' Guide to R
-_Initial workshops, run right at the beginning of Stage 1._

 * [Introduction to RStudio](intro-rstudio.md).
 How to install RStudio, and a basic introduction to the software.